selimslab/selimslab.github.io/HOME/_tech/principles.md

 title:  Principles
 ---

-Get end to end first

 Keep it simple

 Test early and often

-Small complete slices
+Get end to end first

 Get feedback early and often